petabridge/akka-bootcamp/src/Unit-3/README.md

 5. **[Lesson 5: How to perform work asynchronously inside your actors using `PipeTo`](lesson5/)**

 ## Things you'll need
-**You will make a GitHub OAuth access token for the API**.
+**You will need to make a GitHub OAuth access token for the API**.

-This will be a throwaway token used just for this app.
-Follow the instructions [here and write down the OAuth token.](https://help.github.com/articles/creating-an-access-token-for-command-line-use/)
+This will be a throwaway token in your account only used for this app.
+[Follow the instructions here](https://help.github.com/articles/creating-an-access-token-for-command-line-use/) and write down your OAuth token.

 ## Get Started
 To get started, [go to the /DoThis/ folder](DoThis/) and open `GithubActors.sln`.